FDA's Hahn Apologizes For Overselling Plasma's Benefits As A COVID-19 Treatment

 Hahn has previously mischaracterized scientific findings to support Trump administration talking points.
 In March, he touted a study out of China that he told NPR's Morning Edition showed coronavirus tests developed in that country were of poor quality.
 In fact, as NPR reported, he misrepresented the paper's findings, based on a cryptically worded scientific abstract that summarized the paper.
 The actual research had in fact already been retracted.

 The FDA's credibility is crucial right now as it evaluates potential vaccines for the coronavirus.
-Trump has frequently suggested that a vaccine be approved before his election.
-But the public already looks to be wary of a coronavirus vaccine – with a third of those surveyed telling pollsters they wouldn't take it.
+Trump has frequently suggested that a vaccine could be approved before the November election.
+But the public already looks to be wary of a coronavirus vaccine — with a third of those surveyed telling pollsters they wouldn't take it.
 That position could harden, or worsen, if the public perceives that the FDA has approved a product based on politics, not science.

+"When politics mixes with science, as is evidenced here," Topol says, "that could be the precursor to an even worse situation with the vaccine in imminent weeks."

 You can contact NPR science correspondent Richard Harris at rharris@npr.org.